RonXTCdaBass/twitch_blackjack_overlay/README.md

-## After preparation, put your data into the js/twitch.js file with a texteditor of your choice
+### After preparation, put your data into the js/twitch.js file

+simple with a texteditor of your choice

  " identity: {
 		username: 'YOUR_BOTNAME',